open

 call-out

-The Mill seeking Reception + Venue Volunteers
+Reception + Venue Volunteers

-The Mill Reception and Gallery Supervisor Role
+Reception and Gallery Supervisor Role

 This is a 1-3 day/PW volunteering role, please send a CV and/or short bio and list any relevant experience working in creative environments, arts organisations, galleries and or hospitality.

-The Mill Venue Manager Assistant
+Venue Manager Assistant

-The Mill Venue Manager Assistant plays a key role in supporting The Mill’s Venue Manager with hands-on maintenance and building upkeep.
+The Venue Manager Assistant plays a key role in supporting The Mill’s Venue Manager with hands-on maintenance and building upkeep.

 We're looking for volunteers with: